Department of Applied Communication’s Mission:

-Consistent with our departmental mission, the department is united around five pillars, which represent our core values.
-The five pillars include: (a) Positive Communication, (b) Communication & Culture, (c) Communication & Transformation, (d) Crisis & Renewal Communication, and (e) Experiential Learning.
-The pillars function as areas of inquiry, expertise, and foci for teaching and research.
+Consistent with our departmental mission, the department is united around six theoretic models, which represent our core values.
+The six models include: (a) Positive Communication, (b) Organizational Culture, (c) Diffusion & Transformation, (d) Crisis & Renewal Communication, (e) Experiential Learning, and (f) Conflict Communication.
+These models function as areas of inquiry, expertise, and foci for teaching and research.
 They reflect the department’s cohesive focus on ethical communication that is apparent in both our undergraduate and graduate programs.

 We believe our curriculum enables students to learn how to practice positive communication in interpersonal, organizational, and public contexts.
 The coursework and experiential learning in which students in our programs engage, while in our department, allow them to be able to achieve our learning outcomes.

 To learn more about how our mission is lived out, see the article here.

 Applied communication looks at how communication theory and principles can be used to better the communication that takes place in a variety of contexts.
 In our program, we focus primarily on interpersonal and organizational contexts, helping students analyze and develop messages, anticipate communication barriers and accomplish communicative goals, and embrace differences and influence discourse around them.
 Students learn to “apply” theory to everyday situations in order to improve the communication within those situations.